-The Statement of Net Position presents the District's total assets, deferred outflows of resources and liabilities with the difference reported as net position.
+The Statement of Net Position presents the District's total assets, deferred outflows of resources and liabilities and deferred inflows of resources with the difference reported as net position.
 Over time, increases or decreases in the net position may serve as a useful indicator as to whether the financial position of the District is improving or deteriorating.